A cop's guide to the supplies you will want on patrol

 Radio: Have faith, your police computer will fail, or you will be chasing a suspect and you will need to call out locations.
-Make sure you charge your battery before each shift.
+Charge your battery before each shift.

-Flashlight and a backup: Being able to see in the dark is absolutely critical.
-Believe in bad luck, the bad guys are out there and they will see you.
+Flashlight and a backup: Being able to see in the dark is critical.
+The bad guys are out there and they will see you.
 Make sure you see them.

 Questions like this should be answered before you get on the streets.
 LegalZoom offers online services and many police unions or agencies offer assistance in this.
 Also, if you have a "change of life" such as divorce, marriage or birth of a child, make sure things like insurance policies and pension benefits are updated.